-- Contact with care leavers There has been an increase in relation to the number of Care Leavers we were in touch with during this month from 91.2% in January 2022 to 91.8% in February 2022.
+- Contact with care leavers There has been an increase in relation to the number of Care Leavers we were in touch with during this month from 90.2% in April 2022 to 91.0% in May 2022.
 This also has, to be viewed in the context of this group being aged 18 plus and, in some situations, young people do not wish to keep in contact with their Personal Advisor.
-The team continue to work innovatively to keep in touch with all young people. - Number of young people in suitable accommodation -There has been a significant impact on the increasing demands for tenancies during the pandemic.
+The team continue to work innovatively to keep in touch with all young people. - Number of young people in suitable accommodation There has been a significant impact on the increasing demands for tenancies during the pandemic.
 However, we continue to work with our housing colleagues who have agreed to prioritise the properties for our young people, and this has helped to improve our performance.
-In February 2022 we have seen an increase to 89.2% from 88.0% in January 2022.
+In May 2022 we have seen a decrease to 87.2% from 88.0% in April 2022.
 We will continue to work with our Housing providers to ensure that suitable accommodation is available, we have also maintained strong links with private housing providers.
 We have continued to provide virtual and face to face life skills and pre-tenancy training and continue to explore collectively how we can improve independence training for our young people.
-A further update of this work will be presented to the Corporate Parenting Board in April 2022. - Children in Care aged 17 years and 4 months with an allocated Personal Advisors There has been an increase in performance on this indicator this month from 91.4.4% in January 2022 to 94.4% in February 2022.
+A further update of this work will be presented to the Corporate Parenting Board in September 2022. - Children in Care aged 17 years and 4 months with an allocated Personal Advisors There has been an increase in performance on this indicator this month from 91.7% in April 2022 to 97.4% in May 2022.
 Further work is to be undertaken as a priority with the team to address Personal Advisor (PA) allocation, but it is important to note that all the young people do have either an allocated PA or an allocated Social Worker. - Education Employment Training Our performance in relation to Employment, Education and Training (EET) indicator is a focus for improvement.
 We have a C&K Careers Advisor in the Leaving Care Service.
 We have a pro-active multi-agency group to improve opportunities in partnership working and there is a real desire to ensure our young people are afforded the best of opportunities in relation to EET.
-Due to the COVID19 pandemic some of our young people have unfortunately been in a situation where they have either been furloughed or made redundant from their employment.
 In order, to offer support to our young people we have recently established a virtual clinic where extra support is available from our Careers Advisor.
-In February 2022 we have seen an increase in the number of young people who are either in employment, education, or training, this is also a priority area to be addressed by the team from 53.5% in January 2022 to 55.5% in February 2022.

-Pathway Plans - We have seen an increase in the numbers of young people who have an up-to-date pathway plan this month.
+In May 2022 we have seen a decrease in the number of young people who are either in employment, education, or training, this is also a priority area to be addressed by the team. - Pathway Plans We have seen an increase in the numbers of young people who have an up-to-date pathway plan this month.
 We continue to work with the Personal Advisors to ensure pathway plans are completed in a timely manner to meet targets with a focus going forward on the improvement of the quality of plans, the involvement of young people and ensuring we capture their wishes and feelings.
 This is monitored at our performance meetings chaired by the service manager.